 How Does the Social Security Disability Application Process Work?

-When you submit your application for SSD insurance, you claim will probably be initially processed through local SSA office and state agencies called Disability Determination Services (DDS).
+When you submit your application for SSD insurance, your claim will probably be initially processed through local SSA office and state agencies called Disability Determination Services (DDS).
 You can submit your application in person, online, by mail, or by telephone.
-In the application, you will be asked to describe your medical condition, treatment you are receiving, and any other significant information relating to your disability.
+In the application, you will be asked to describe your medical condition, the treatment you are receiving, and any other significant information relating to your disability.

 The local field office will verify eligibility requirements not related to your medical condition.
 Those can include your age, employment history, Social Security coverage, marital status, and more.
 Then, your application will get sent to a DDS to evaluate your disability.
 The people at these state agencies will determine whether they accept your evidence qualifies as a disability under the law.